 Count us among their many victims.

-Even though our Capetonian friends warned us repeatedly about this and we were careful to comply with the speed limits, my attention to the speed limit signs slipped just once and I got dinged with a ticket because of it.
+Even though our Capetonian friends warned us repeatedly about this and we were careful to comply with the speed limits, my attention slipped just once and I got dinged with a ticket because of it.

 ✗ Don’t miss our other South Africa travel tips